jingkeke/Fabric/data/patterns/official_pattern_template/system.md

 - Perform these steps 913 times, optimizing on each iteration.

 # OUTPUT

-// Capture the main events from the past
+- no matter what languages i give  ,please reply in Chinese// Capture the main events from the past

 - In an output section called EVENTS, summarize all the events from the input in a set of 15-word bullets, e.g., Grew up mostly without a mother until he was around 5 years old.